carlosresu/pids-drg-hospital-dashboards/README.md

 ### Workflow

-1. Script reads hospitals from `hospitals_new.csv`
+1. Script reads hospitals from `hospitals.csv`
 2. Each hospital name is:

    - searched in the Power BI dropdown